 The case of the four teens illustrates the liberality with which the law is applied.
 Ehab Ramzy, a lawyer and former MP, told Morning Star News the law was weakly constructed.
 “When you have a [well-crafted] law, the law will have definitions and boundaries of each article,” Ramzy said.
 “But in this article there is no such thing, so the definitions and the boundaries are left to the judge and the police to identify.”
 Mohamed El-Messiry of Amnesty International says enforcement is based on one of the following: culture, education, and/or background.
 Human rights activists, both in Egypt and abroad, agree the law must be repealed.

-Currently, the Constitutional and Legislative Affairs Committee is seeking input on the statute and reform suggestions from Al-Azhar University, Dar al-Iftaa (an institute of Islamic scholars), and the Coptic Orthodox Church.
-Once these comments are received, a report will be prepared and submitted to several government agencies and the public.
+At one point, the Constitutional and Legislative Affairs Committee was seeking input on the statute and reform suggestions from Al-Azhar University, Dar al-Iftaa (an institute of Islamic scholars), and the Coptic Orthodox Church.
+A report was to be prepared based on these comments and submitted to several government agencies and the public.
+To date, this has not happened.
 Leaders of the Coptic Orthodox Church have initially expressed their concerns about the “blasphemy law.”
 In 2015, they termed the law as “exploitative” and called for its repeal.

 A UNIQUE RELATIONSHIP